numenta/nupic.core-legacy/py/htm/optimization/README.md

 of a model for given task/dataset.
 In *HTM.core* it is provided in python by `python -m htm.optimization.ae `.

-There are two methods implemeted:
+There are several methods implemented:
 - particle swarm optimization (PSO) by `swarming.py`
+- manual search
-- and exhausive search
+- exhaustive search

 ## Requirements